 - 2GB microSD card

 - Android 1.6 with no word on an upgrade

 - Focus on navigation capabilities

 Those in the market for an Android device were able to either get a more powerful phone for the same price, or an equally capable one for substantially less.
+Either way, the Garminfone had little in the way of economic appeal.
 Read More

 Update 05/26/2010: Well, as legit as the picture that Engadget posted looked, it seems that it was incorrect.
 I recieved an email this afternoon from T-Mobile announcing the availability of the Garminfone for $199.99 after a 2 year contract on June 9th